Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Results

-The fraction of epistatic pairs on the line of descent in the simulations is determined by the fraction of (consecutive) substitutions on the LOD for which $\varepsilon \neq 0$.
-Given $N$, $K$, and $\mu$, we numerically compute the fraction of all mutational pairs that will interact {\em before} the mutations are screened by selection, by randomly mutating a haplotype and testing if any mutations are a distance of $K$ loci or less away from each other.
-The higher mutation rate, the greater the chance that a haplotype will be hit by more than one mutation per computational update, elevating the fraction above $\frac{2K+1}{N}$, which is the expected fraction when only one mutation per generation is possible.
+Given $N$, $K$, and $\mu$, we first numerically compute the fraction of all mutational pairs that will interact {\em before} the mutations are screened by selection, by randomly mutating a haplotype and testing if any mutations are a distance of $K$ loci or less away from each other.
+Even though the null expectation is $K/(N-1)$, we perform this numerical estimate because the fraction also depends on the mutation rate: The higher the mutation rate, the greater the chance that an individual haplotype will be hit by more than one mutation, which elevates the fraction of available interacting mutations above $K/(N-1)$.
+We found that the fraction of epistatic pairs on the LOD differs significantly from the fraction available (the pre-selection prediction) when the mutation rate is high ($\mu=10^{-2}$, Fig.~\ref{pairs_lod_theory}).
+Because deleterious mutations enable organisms to cross valleys between peaks, the LOD is enriched by epistatic pairs that include deleterious mutations.
+For smaller mutation rates this is not the case, as valleys cannot be crossed (see inset in Fig.~\ref{pairs_lod_theory} for $\mu=10^{-4}$).